 - Place your cursor at the end of paragraph 1.

-- From the ribbon, click Insert.
+- From the Word ribbon, click the Insert tab.

 - From the Illustrations group, click Pictures.

-- From the menu, select Online Pictures…
+- From the drop-down menu, select Online Pictures…

 Your image will appear between the two sample paragraphs.